chrisamaphone/interactive-lp/tutorial.md

 ### Hello World

-The ``hello world'' example of Ceptre is a program with two predicates and a single rule.
+The "hello world" example of Ceptre (i.e. the smallest complete, runnable program with nontrivial behavior)  is a program with two predicates and a single rule.

+Create a file named `hello.cep` and add the following text to it:

 ```
 a : pred.